mock-server/mockserver/README.md

 * **parameters** - match of query parameters, not all query parameters need to be specified but those that are specified must match exactly, query parameters not specified will be ignored
 * **headers** - not all headers need to be specified but those that are specified must match exactly, headers not specified will be ignored
 * **cookies** - not all cookies need to be specified but those that are specified must match exactly, cookies not specified will be ignored

+For full details of the regulat expression format supported for body and path see: http://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html

+**Java**

+To specify a request matcher in Java use the org.mockserver.model.HttpRequest class which specifies the details of each HTTP response with a fluent API:

+    public class HttpRequest {

+        public HttpRequest withMethod(String method);

+        public HttpRequest withPath(String path);

+        public HttpRequest withParameters(List<Parameter> parameters);
+        public HttpRequest withParameters(Parameter... parameters);

+        public HttpRequest withBody(String body);

+        public HttpRequest withHeaders(List<Header> headers);
+        public HttpRequest withHeaders(Header... headers);

+        public HttpRequest withCookies(List<Cookie> cookies);
+        public HttpRequest withCookies(Cookie... cookies);
+    }

+For example:

+    HttpRequest httpRequest = new HttpRequest()
+            .withMethod("POST")
+            .withPath("/login")
+            .withBody("{username: 'foo', password: 'bar'}")
+            .withCookies(
+                    new Cookie("sessionId", "2By8LOhBmaW5nZXJwcmludCIlMDAzMW")
+            );

+**Javascript**

+To specify a request matcher in javascript use JSON to specify the details with the following format:

+    "httpRequest": {
+        "method": "",
+        "path": "",
+        "parameters": []
+        "body": "",
+        "cookies": [],
+        "headers": [],
+    }

+Each cookie or header array entry has the following syntax:

+    {
+        "name": "",
+        "values": ["", "", ...]
+    }

+The same example as above would be:

+    "httpRequest": {
+        "method": "POST",
+        "path": "/login",
+        "body": "{username: 'foo', password: 'bar'}",
+        "cookies": [
+            {
+                "name": "sessionId",
+                "values": ["2By8LOhBmaW5nZXJwcmludCIlMDAzMW"]
+            }
+        ],
+        "headers": [],
+        "parameters": []
+    }

 Requirements
 ============